Biography

 Grapes House, Williamson's home and studio.
 Click on thumbnail for larger image.

 Francis John Williamson (1833-1920), who is reputed to have been Queen Victoria's favourite sculptor, trained under John Bell and J.H Foley, becoming Foley's assistant.
 He was patronised by the Queen and produced many statues of her.
 A plaster cast of his bust of Tennyson (1893) is currently on display in the National Portrait Gallery.
-Shown here are some of his works in the small town of Esher, Surrey, where he lived for most of his life, and which the Queen often visited. — Jacqueline Banerjee
+A number of his works can be seen in or near the small town of Esher, Surrey, where he lived for most of his life, and which the Queen often visited.
+However, as his obituary in the Times of 13 March 1920 pointed out, replicas of his Jubilee bust of the Queen in 1887 "are in all parts of the Empire," and his work is widely distributed both in this country and abroad — Jacqueline Banerjee, with thanks to John Sankey CMG, PhD, for providing a copy of the obituary.

 Works